CodingItWrong/codingitwrong.com/vintage/power-mac-g3-tower-bw.md

 title: Power Macintosh G3 Tower (Blue and White)
 ---

-First release: January 5, 1999
+- First release: January 5, 1999

-This model:
+- This model:
-Released:
-Processor: 350 MHz PowerPC G3
+  - Processor: 350 MHz PowerPC G3

 After the success of the iMac’s visual design, Apple updated the previously beige G3 tower with a new translucent plastic design.
 The Power Mac G3 tower also included advancements in ports, such as USB and Firewire.
 An easy-to-open door provides quick access to internals for maintenance and upgrades.